MUNICIPAL LIGHT PLANT (MLP) SOLAR REBATE PROGRAM

 - Application reviewed and approved by Belmont Light (typically within 10 business days of when application fee and all required documents are received by Belmont Light)

-- Application sent to ENE and DOER for processing (typically takes 6-8 weeks for processing)
+- After review and approval, the application is sent to DOER for processing (typically takes 6-8 weeks for processing)

 - Upon approval of the rebate, customer and contractor will receive a Rebate Reservation Notification